Want to keep your mind sharp? Protect this vital organ first

 You want to take 500 mg of a curcumin extract daily.
 Red wine polyphenols have been shown to have some of the same effects, so an extract of over 6 mg taken daily will strengthen and support your curcumin regimen.

-Finally, coenzyme Q10 (CoQ10) is another important weapon for fighting heart problems.
-CoQ10 helps lower blood pressure, it helps fight congestive heart failure—when your heart isn’t pumping as much blood as it should—it helps your body’s cells convert food into energy, and it may even lower cholesterol.
+Finally, coenzyme Q10 (CoQ10) is another essential ingredient for heart health.
+CoQ10 helps lower blood pressure, helps fight congestive heart failure (when your heart isn’t pumping as much blood as it should), helps your body’s cells convert food into energy, and it may even lower cholesterol.

 And that tip-top ticker will help you keep your mind in tip-top shape as well.

 - Patti Neighmond, What’s Good For The Heart Is Good For The Brain, NPR, May 2 2016

 - Roni Caryn Rabin, Migraines Tied To Increased Risk Of Heart Problems, New York Times, Jun 2 2016

 - David Kiefer, Omega-3 Fatty Acids, WebMD, May 1 2015

 - Sayer Ji, Tumeric’s Cardiovascular Benefits Found To Be As Powerful As Exercise, Green Med Info, May 24 2013